← Back to Intel

 Pattern 5: Cost Management at Scale

-Three techniques produce sub-linear cost scaling: (1) spot instances for checkpointable training workloads, (2) mixed-precision inference in FP16/INT8 which reduces GPU memory 2-4x (TensorRT benchmarks (NVIDIA, 2024) demonstrate minimal accuracy loss), and (3) semantic caching to eliminate redundant inference requests.
-Multi-tenancy via GPU time-slicing across multiple models further improves utilization.
+Three techniques produce sub-linear cost scaling: spot instances for checkpointable training workloads, mixed-precision inference in FP16/INT8 (which reduces GPU memory 2-4x — TensorRT benchmarks (NVIDIA, 2024) demonstrate minimal accuracy loss), and semantic caching to eliminate redundant inference.
+Multi-tenancy through GPU time-slicing across models improves utilization further.
+Every one of these is a standing decision rather than a one-time change, which is precisely why they rot when nobody owns them.

-These patterns assume operational maturity.
-Without comprehensive observability — latency distributions, error rates, resource utilization per model — adding architectural complexity creates more problems than it solves.
-If a model deployment failure today requires significant manual effort to diagnose and roll back, invest in deployment automation before scaling architecture.
+These patterns assume operational maturity, and that assumption is where most of the risk actually lives.
+Without observability worth the name — latency distributions, error rates, resource utilization per model — adding architectural complexity creates more failure modes than it removes, and the honest sequence is to fix the instrumentation first.
+If diagnosing and rolling back a model deployment today takes significant manual effort, deployment automation outranks every pattern above it.

 First Steps